-- Performance Track emphasis on one primary instrument (voice or piano); follows a classical approach to music study; 30-minute Junior recital, 60-minute Senior recital. - Worship Track emphasis on proficiency in three areas (voice, keyboard and guitar); follows a practical ministry approach to music study; while studying all three instruments, the student should be highly skillful in at least one instrument with potential to develop a second instrument to an intermediate level; 30-minute Junior worship recital, 60-minute Senior worship recital.
+- Single Instrument Emphasis- emphasis on one primary instrument (voice, piano or guitar); follows a combination of classical and practical ministry approach to music study; 30-minute Junior recital, 60-minute Senior recital. - Worship Arts Emphasis emphasis on proficiency in two instruments (voice, keyboard and guitar); follows a practical ministry approach to music study; the student should be highly skillful in at least one instrument with potential to develop a second instrument to an intermediate level; 30-minute Junior worship recital, 60-minute Senior worship recital.

-Music Majors - 7 credits of applied studies (Performance Track); 6 credits (Worship Track)
+Music Majors - 9 credits of applied studies

-- Performance Track - Students must select a primary applied instrument (voice or piano) and accumulate a minimum of 6 credits. - o It is recommended and generally expected that students will take one credit of applied primary instrument every semester until completion of their recital requirements. - In addition, students will take one applied credit in a secondary instrument. - Worship Track - Students must select a primary and secondary applied instrument (voice, piano, or guitar) as well as taking at least one credit in the third semester, to accumulate a minimum of six credits. - It is recommended and generally expected that students will take two credits each in voice, piano, or guitar and then focus on their primary instrument until completion of their recital requirements.
+- Single Instrument Emphasis: - Students must select a primary applied instrument (voice, piano or guitar) and accumulate eight applied credits. - It is recommended and generally expected that students will take one credit of applied primary instrument every semester until completion of their recital requirements. - In addition, students will take one applied credit in a secondary instrument, for a total of nine applied credits. - Worship Arts Emphasis - Students must take six applied credits in a primary instrument (voice, piano, or guitar) two applied credits in a secondary instrument as well as taking at least one credit in the third instrument, to accumulate nine applied credits. - It is recommended and generally expected that students will take applied lessons until completion of their recital requirements.

-- All Music Majors - o In addition to the applied credits, the student must participate in one performance group (choir, ensembles, Madrigals, or instrumental ensemble) each semester and accumulate a minimum of two credit hours. - (Exceptions may be made for non-vocal students if no instrumental ensembles are available; must have permission of music faculty.)
+- All Music Majors - In addition to the applied credits, the student must participate in one performance group (choir, ensembles, Madrigals, or chapel band) each semester and accumulate two credit hours. - (Exceptions may be made for non-vocal students if no instrumental ensembles are available; must have permission of music faculty.)

-Music Minors - 4 credits of applied studies (Worship Track)
+Music Minors - 4 credits of applied studies

-- A Music Minor must select a primary instrument (voice, piano, or guitar) and a secondary instrument and accumulate four applied credits.
-(It is recommended that students study each of the three instruments and then focus on their primary instrument until completion of their recital requirements.) - In addition to the applied credits, a Music Minor must participate in a performance group (choir, ensembles, Madrigals, or instrumental ensemble) for two semesters and accumulate two credit hours.
+- A Music Minor must select a primary instrument (voice, piano, or guitar) and accumulate four applied credits.
+(It is recommended that students focus on their primary instrument until completion of their recital requirements.) - In addition to the applied credits, a Music Minor must participate in a performance group (choir, ensembles, Madrigals, or chapel band) for two semesters and accumulate two credit hours.